trust-mfn-berlin/animals-as-objects/vault/story.the-worlds-we-make.md

 <figcaption>

 _The wires on the specimen show that it was hung up, which points to its probable earlier use as an exhibition or teaching object.
 (MfN, ZMB 48477.
-Photo: Carola Radke/MfN.
+Image: Carola Radke/MfN.
 All rights reserved.)_

 </figcaption>